Alex Hirsch: Political views

+LGBTQ+ support

 Hirsch has praised The Owl House for its LGBTQ+ characters, stating that he had been prohibited from incorporating explicitly LGBTQ+ characters into Gravity Falls.

 Hirsch has been publicly critical of the Walt Disney Company, and has argued that, while Disney claims to support LGBTQ+ content, it does not live up to these claims.
 Hirsch has argued that Disney diminishes LGBTQ+ content by censoring or removing it to appeal to conservative viewers, by giving it less care, quality assurance, and merchandise, and limiting creative freedom in its television animation studios.
+He also noted frequent "ridiculous" notes from Disney's Standards and Practices department during the production of Gravity Falls, and the cancellation of an art book for that series, in 2020, without explanation.